yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/allpreapprovedpermissionsonresourceapp.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The derived type when all permissions from a resource app are pre-approved for consent.
-When this type is used, consent are allowed **ONLY** for permissions on the resource app that is specified in the policy.
-If the client application requests more permissions from the same resource app after the policy is created, the policy will apply.
-However, if the client application requests more permissions from other resource app, the policy will not apply.
+This type is used in a [preApprovalDetail](preapprovaldetail.md) resource to indicate that all permissions for a specific API are included in the pre-approval.
+When this type is used, the pre-approval only includes for permissions for the specified resource app (API).

 ## Properties
 |Property|Type|Description|